tz-arm/pelion-dm-sdk-javascript-example/README.md

 ```

 ### API Keys
-These examples utilise a [config.js](config.js) file which can read an API Key (and optionally a host) from an environment variable, a command line switch or from the file itself, Set your API key and other variables like device ID (Endpoint Name) in `config.js`.
+These examples utilise a [config.js](config.js) file which can read an API Key (and optionally a host) from an environment variable, a command line switch or from the file itself.

-* You can simply edit the [config.js](node/config.js) file and add your key.
+* You can simply edit the [config.js](node/config.js) file and add your key nd other variables like device ID (Endpoint Name)

   or
 * To use environment variables, set the varaible `MBED_CLOUD_SDK_API_KEY` prior to running the application. e.g.:

     ```bash
     $ export MBED_CLOUD_SDK_API_KEY=<Mbed Cloud API Key>
     ```
   or
 * To use a command line switch, pass your API key to the program being run. e.g.:
     ```bash
     $ node <path to example.js> <Mbed Cloud API Key>
     ```
     or:
     ```bash
     $ node <path to example.js> --apiKey=<Mbed Cloud API Key>
     ```